 Most common in very young children (3 months - 5 years), febrile seizures occur in up to 5% of all children.
-When the body temperature changes rapidly, a child may have what is known as a tonic-clonic seizure.
-This is an extremely frightening time for the parents, and the child is usually rushed to the emergency room.
+When the body temperature changes rapidly, a child may have what is known as a tonic-clonic seizure, which is an overall classification of seizure (one that's not limited to children).
+This is an extremely frightening time for parents, and the child is usually rushed to the emergency room.

 Children who have had one febrile seizure are more likely to have another.
 In addition, if one child in the family has febrile seizures, the siblings are at a higher risk of experiencing the same condition.